oleewere/fluent-plugin-azurestorage-gen2/README.md

 ### azure_oauth_identity_authority

 Identity Authority URL used to retrieve the OAuth token.
-Default is commercial cloud of 'login.microsoftonline.com' and to switch to using Azure Government Cloud, provide a value of 'login.microsoftonline.us'
+Default is commercial cloud of 'https://login.microsoftonline.com' and to switch to using Azure Government Cloud, provide a value of 'https://login.microsoftonline.us'

 ### azure_oauth_refresh_interval